JoaquinGimenez1/rosbridge-web-architecture-demo/README.md

-# ROS Web Scalable Architechture
+# Rosbridge Web Architecture Demo

 ## Getting Started
-This project is intended to be used as a demo for a proposed architecture when using a web client
+This project is intended to be used as a demo for a proposed architecture when using a web client to connect to ROS.

 ## Installation requirements
 - docker `v20.10.8` [installation](https://docs.docker.com/engine/install/ubuntu/)